Data Retention

 Article Summary

 The first time a managed device is polled, Netreo's data polling engine creates a new database file for each statistic being collected.
 The structure of this file is such that it does not grow in storage size as new data is added.
-Instead, it "rolls up" older data into averages of itself, freeing up space for the newer, more granular data values.
-As a result, Netreo can retain data for three (3) years.
+Instead, it "rolls up" older data into averages of itself, freeing up space for the newer raw data values.
+Data that has reached its retention time limit (see tables below) is no longer rolled-up and is simply overwritten with the most recent value.
+This ensures that Netreo's data footprint does not grow unless you add more managed devices (thus more database files).
+As a result, Netreo can retain data for any given metric for several years without changing the file size of the database file.
 However, as you look farther back in time, the data becomes less granular and more averaged.

 Peaks and Averages